sveawebpay/java-integration/README.md

 Hosted payments(card, direct bank and payments from the *PayPage*) on the other hand are asynchronous.
 They will return an html form with formatted message to send from your store.
-The response is then returned to the return url you have specified in function setReturnUrl().
+The response is then returned to the return url you have specified in function *setReturnUrl()*.
 If you use class *Response* with the xml response as parameter, you will receive a formatted object as well.

-#### Asynchronous payments - Hosted solutions
+#### Asynchronous payments - Card and Direct bank
 Build order and recieve a *PaymentForm* object.
 Send the *PaymentForm* parameters: *merchantid*, *xmlMessageBase64* and *mac* by POST with *url*.
 The *PaymentForm* object also contains a complete html form as string and the html form element as array.